 So, materials published on the site will be consistent with this framework, which we call a socio-cultural model of literacy.
-If you want to know more about what underpins our work, click on the articles tab, and find our foundation papers that explain things in more detail.
+If you want to know more about what underpins our work and how to implement similar programs, click on the Helps and Hints tab.
+You'll find a collection of papers that explain things in more detail.

 We welcome your contributions to the network so that the network can grow and good ideas can be developed and shared.
 Please contact us if you have something great to share.
 Contributions will be refereed and need to be consistent with our philosophical basis.
 But remember, all materials on the site are made available free to not-for-profit literacy and development practitioners.

 If you have questions about any of our papers or materials or would like to submit materials to be posted on the website, contact us as at: